armandoH99/armandoH99/README.md

 - 👀 I’m interested in coding from home
 - 🌱 I’m currently learning JavaScript, Web developing
 - 💞️ I’m looking to collaborate on Python and JavaScripts projects
-- 📫 How to reach me write me an email
+- 📫 How to reach me: write me an email

 <!---
 armandoH99/armandoH99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.